calcmogul/controls-engineering-in-frc/README.md

 #### Python packages

-These are installed via pip3 (e.g., `pip3 install --user frccontrol`).
+These packages are installed via pip3 (e.g., `pip3 install --user frccontrol`).

 * frccontrol (to provide FRC wrappers for Python Control and generate plots and state-space results)

+For the linearized drivetrain example, a custom version of Python Control is required that doesn't remove uncontrollable or unobservable states from new StateSpace objects.
+This can be accomplished by removing the call `self._remove_useless_states()` from control/statesp.py.

-The following are optional because the book can compile without them.
+The following packages are optional because the book can compile without them.

 * slycot (to generate pole-zero maps for certain state-space model examples)
 * black (to format Python source code)